 The Works on Paper Study Center is available to students, scholars, artists, and other individuals who wish to view works from the museum’s collections of photography and prints and drawings.
 Open by appointment to groups of up to 20, the study center is located in the Beck Building.

-The Hirsch Library contains a large collection of photography books and is open to the museum visitors and the general public.
-Visit the Hirsch Library page for information on library hours and access to the online catalog.
+The Hirsch Library contains a large collection of photography books and other reference materials.
+The library is open to museum visitors and the general public.

 The Photography Department has published numerous catalogues and books related to the collection and MFAH exhibitions.
 All departmental publications are available to the public through the museum's Hirsch Library, and many of these catalogues may be purchased through The MFAH Shop (713.639.7360).